-Change can often be perceived as a negative thing.
+Change can be seen as a negative thing.
 If you decide to quit your agency, people whisper and wonder what went so wrong.

 If you choose to stop being a freelancer and get a full-time job, it's seen as a step backwards.
 Or if you opt for a completely different career path, people believe you're lost and confused.

-It's a British thing, perhaps.
-A sense of pride.
+It's a British thing, perhaps a sense of pride.
 We don't like to be seen as failures.
-We want to always feel like we're moving forward.
-And if you're a millennial, you've apparently got to deal with the crippling effects of perfectionism too.
+We want always to feel like we're moving forward.
+And if you're a millennial, you've got to deal with the crippling effects of perfectionism, too.

 No wonder change is scary for many of us.
 But here's the thing.
 Change should be embraced.
 It's part of life.
 "Change is inevitable.
 Change is constant," said Benjamin Disraeli.

-Have you been chewing over the idea of changing your life, your business, your career or all of the above?
-Frightened to take the leap?
-Worried about failure?
+Have you been chewing over the idea of changing your life and work?
+Are you frightened or worried about failure?
 Allow us to share some advice on why it's ok to embrace change.
 Because, as they say, today is the first day of the rest of your life.

 Face the fear and do it anyway